mresti/ruby-style-guide/README.md

     at_exit { puts 'Goodbye!' }
     ```

-* Avoid the use of flip-flops.
+* Avoid the use of [flip-flops](http://matousek.wordpress.com/2008/12/06/ruby-flip-flop-operator/)

 * Avoid use of nested conditionals for flow of control.
   Prefer a guard clause when you can assert invalid data.
 A guard clause is a conditional
   statement at the top of a function that bails out as soon as it can.
+  Avoid returns in the middle of a method.
+Try to have all code use the last expression of the method as the return.

     ```Ruby
     # bad